According to InsideView:

 - PDF of Company/product brochures

-Bonus Tip: Include here, when planning your business blogging topics, the results from your keywords research.
+Bonus Tip: Include here, when planning your business blogging topics, the results of your keywords research.

 Your business keywords are potential topics that your customers are looking for.